mongodb/mongo/docs/building.md

-Building MongoDB
+Building BongoDB
 ================

-To build MongoDB, you will need:
+To build BongoDB, you will need:

 * A modern C++ compiler.
 One of the following is required.
     * GCC 4.8.2 or newer